adap/flower/examples/flower-authentication/README.md

 ├── pyproject.toml      # Project metadata like dependencies and configs
 ├── certificate.conf    # Configuration for OpenSSL
 ├── generate.sh         # Generate certificates and keys
-└── README.md
+├── prepare_dataset.py  # Generate datasets for each SuperNode to use └── README.md
 ```